310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/sweet_home.md

 {% endbubble %}

 {% bubble Tetora scold %}
-Then what're you gonna do!?
+Then what’re you gonna do!?
 Are you just gonna waste time being nervous around each other!?
 That’s so irritating!
 {% endbubble %}

 {% bubble Tomoya worried2 %}